Policy & Regulation

 What the Ban Covers

-India's Plastic Waste Management Amendment Rules prohibit the manufacture, import, stocking, distribution, sale and use of identified single-use plastic items with low utility and high littering potential.
-The banned items include plastic plates, cups, cutlery, straws, trays and stirrers.
+India's Plastic Waste Management Amendment Rules prohibit the manufacture, sale and use of identified single-use plastic items including plastic plates, cups, cutlery, straws, trays and stirrers.

 Who Is Affected